torshin5ergey/conways-simulator/README.md

-# Conway's Game of Life with p5.js
+# John Conway's Game of Life with p5.js

 Conway's famous cellular automaton "Game of Life" in JavaScript using p5.js.